jpineirocontrolp/DevExtreme-CRM-13.1/README.md

-# DevExtreme Multi-Channel application demo
+# DevExtreme Multi-Channel demo app

 This demo application is a CRUD UI over the Northwind database.
 Generated using DevExpress DevExtreme 2013.1 tools for Visual Studio, with minor customizations.